marcjulianschwarz/obsidian-vault-blog/Posts/animateradarplot.md

 ## Initialize plot

-For every animation in matplotlib an initial plot (using the first datapoints) is needed.
-To create a radar plot it is important to set the projection method to `polar`.
+Matplotlib animations require an initial plot using the first datapoints.
+To create a radar plot, set the projection method to `polar`.

 ```python
 fig, ax = plt.subplots(figsize=(10, 10), subplot_kw={'projection': 'polar'})